IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-drm-and-key-delivery-howto-v2.md

 <!-- <properties
   articleid="apollo-mediaservices-drm-and-key-delivery-howto"
   cloudenvironments="public,fairfax,usnat,ussec"
-  description="Apollo migrated file - How-to encrypt with DRM and use a license delivery service" ms.author="inhenkel" ownershipid="StorageMediaEdge_Media" pagetitle="How-to encrypt with DRM and use a license delivery service" problemids="" productpesids="14885" resourcerequired="False" resourcetags="" selfhelptype="apollo" supporttopicids="3fef00a2-f544-488f-597a-a7a498b1da70" /> -->
+  description="Apollo migrated file - How-to encrypt with DRM and use a license delivery service v2" ms.author="inhenkel" ownershipid="StorageMediaEdge_Media" pagetitle="How-to encrypt with DRM and use a license delivery service v2" problemids="" productpesids="14885" resourcerequired="False" resourcetags="" selfhelptype="apollo"
+  supporttopicids="3fef00a2-f544-488f-597a-a7a498b1da70" /> -->
-# How-to encrypt with DRM and use a license delivery service
+# How-to encrypt with DRM and use a license delivery service v2

 ## Implement DRM encryption and use a license delivery service